+Cor ntents 2

 1. Values and beliefs at Windlesham School 1

 2. Aims - What do we want for our pupils?
 1

 3. Areas of Special Education Needs 1

 4. A graduated approach to SEN/Learning Support 2

-5. Pathways to SEN/ Learning Support 4

-6. SEN/Learning Support assessment and review procedures 5

-7. Involving specialists 6
+5. Involving specialists 7

-8. Criteria for exiting the Learning Support/SEN Register 7
+6. Criteria for exiting the Learning Support/SEN Register 8

-9. Working in partnership with parents, carers and families 7
+7. Working in partnership with parents, carers and families 8

-10. Review meetings 7
+8. Support Provision is reviewed by the SENCO and class teacher once a term and Reteacher communicates outcomes of Review meetings

-11. Supporting pupils with medical conditions 7
+9. Supporting pupils with medical conditions 9

-12. Children with English as an Additional Language 8
+10. Children with English as an Additional Language 9

-13. More Able Pupils 8
+11. More Able Pupils 10

-14. Monitoring and evaluation of SEN/LD provision 9
+12. Monitoring and evaluation of SEN/LD provision 10

-15. Any new statutory guidance and legal frameworks. training and resources 9
+13. Training and Resources 10

-16. Roles and responsibilities 9
+14. Roles and responsibilities 10

-17. Storing and managing information 10
+15. Storing and managing information 11

-18. Acessibility plan 10
+16. Accessibility plan 11

-19. Dealing with complaints 10
+17. Dealing with complaints 11

-List of Appendices 11
+List of Appendices 12

-A1 I Learning Support Letter 12
+A1 I Learning Support Letter Error!
+Bookmark r not defined.

-A2 SEN Support Plan 13
+A2 IE 13

-A3 I Provision Map for SEN/ Learning Support for (Name class) 14
+A3 I Provision Map for SEN/ Learning Support for (Name class) 15

-A4 I Dyslexia Guidance for the Classroom 15
+A4 I Dyslexia Guidance for the Classroom 16

-A5 I Inclusive Classroom Checklist 22
+A5 I Inclusive Classroom Checklist 21

-A6 / Acronyms Used in this Policy 25
+A6 / Acronyms Used in this Policy 24